A dental implant is like growing a new tooth

 With proper care a dental implant should last a lifetime and yet many of our patients have paid for implants in less than a year using finance at 0% APR (subject to status and application approval).

 That means the dental implant cost is taken care of, leaving you to get on with enjoying your new life.
-Just let us know when you’d like your free dental implant consultation and we’ll talk you through your options.
+Just let us know when you’d like your implant consultation and we’ll talk you through your options.

 A dental implant is the next best thing to growing a new tooth because it feels and looks real, is permanently fixed in place and restores your bite to its full strength.
 If you’ve lost one or more teeth and no longer want to put up with gaps in your teeth or wear dentures this could be the option for you.